hazrat120/JavaScript-core-concept/WritenExam/question.md

     Ans.
 Var: It can be updated or re-declared.

     ```javascript
-        var one = "I can update and re-declared!";
+        var one = "It's can update and re-declared!";
-        var one = "I can update and re-declared!";
+        var one = "It's can update and re-declared!";
     ```

     let: It can only be updated and can't be re-declared.

     ```javascript
-        let one;
+        let one = "It's can update, cant't re-declared!";
-        one = "I can update and can't re-declared!";
+        one = "It's can update, cant't re-declared!
+2";
     ```

     const: It can't be updated or re-declared.

     ```javascript
-        const one = "I can't update and can't be re-declared!";
+        const one = "I can't update or can't be re-declared!";
     ```

 # 8. What is the different between while and do-while loop?